ss389/A02/README.md

 17. Go to the setting and check your repository name
 18. Select "Master Branch" and copy the URL into your web browser

+Definitions

+Branch: A branch in a computer program is a type of instruction which tells the computer to start executing different instructions rather than simply executing them in order.